Mexican Sergio “Checo” Perez begins new era with Red Bull Racing F1 Team.

 In his first season in the pinnacle of motorsport, in 2011, five finishes in the points helped cement his position in Formula One.
 Confirmed at Sauber for 2012, he claimed three podiums including two second places, on his way to tenth in the Drivers’ Championship (66 points).
 Sergio demonstrated an incredible ability to extract the best out of the car in changing weather conditions, pushing eventual winner Fernando Alonso closely in Malaysia and performing incredible comebacks in Canada and Italy.

-A move to McLaren for 2013, replacing Lewis Hamilton alongside former World Champion Jenson Button, gave Sergio vital experience of the workings of a top team: 11 points finishes, including four consecutive ones in the final four races in the season, set him up as a consistent driver, earning him a place in the Sahara Force India Formula One team line-up for 2014 and beyond.
+A move to McLaren for 2013, replacing Lewis Hamilton alongside former World Champion Jenson Button, gave Sergio vital experience of the workings of a top team: 11 points finishes, including four consecutive ones in the final four races in the season, set him up as a consistent driver, earning him a place in the Sahara Force India (now Racing Point) Formula One team line-up for 2014 and beyond.
+From joining the team in 2014, Sergio had six podium places and ended his final season with the team with his first Formula One win in the penultimate race of the 2020 Season at the Sakhir Grand Prix.